Aldridge School

 Aldridge School is a mixed secondary school and sixth form with academy status located in Aldridge, in the Metropolitan Borough of Walsall in the West Midlands, England.
 The school was recognised as a Science College.
-The current head is Mr. Worth.
+The current head is Barry Worth.

 History

 The school was formed in 1975 by the merger of Aldridge Grammar School with Tynings County Secondary Modern School.
 The schools were based in adjacent buildings on the same campus.